Terror Is a Man

-Terror Is a Man (also known as Blood Creature, Creature from Blood Island, The Gory Creatures, Island of Terror and Gore Creature) is a 1959 black-and-white Filipino/American horror film directed by Gerardo de Leon.
+Terror Is a Man (also known as Blood Creature, Creature from Blood Island, Island of Terror and Gore Creature) is a 1959 black-and-white Filipino/American horror film directed by Gerardo de Leon.
+The film's art director was Vicente Bonus, with special effects by Hilario Santos and makeup by Remedios Amazon.

-It was the first in a series produced by Eddie Romero and Kane W. Lynn known as the Blood Island series, which also included The Brides of Blood Island (1966), The Mad Doctor of Blood Island (1969) and Beast of Blood (1970).
-All four films took place on an island called Blood Island, named for its vivid red-hued sunsets.
+The film is the first in the Blood Island series produced by Eddie Romero and Kane W. Lynn, which also included Brides of Blood (1966), The Mad Doctor of Blood Island (1969) and Beast of Blood (1970).
+All four films are set on Blood Island, named for its vivid red-hued sunsets.

-The film focuses on a shipwreck survivor washed ashore on a small island where a scientist is experimenting on a panther in an effort to make it human.
+The film's plot concerns a shipwreck survivor washed ashore on a small island where a scientist is experimenting on a panther to make it human.

 Plot

 William Fitzgerald, the lone survivor of a shipwreck, washes ashore on Blood Island.
-He is found by Dr. Charles Girard, a scientist who has set up a laboratory on the isolated island with his disenchanted wife, Frances, and his assistant Walter Perrera.
-The island's natives fear Dr. Girard, as he has been experimenting on a panther, surgically changing it with a series of painful operations into a half-man/half-panther beast, which occasionally escapes from its cage and kills an unwary villager.
-The creature is swathed in bandages, but his cat-like eyes and ears are still evident.
-The creature is attracted to Frances, as she is the only person on the island who shows him pity.
+He is found by Dr. Charles Girard, a scientist who has created a laboratory on the isolated island with his disenchanted wife Frances and his assistant Walter Perrera.
+The island's natives fear Dr. Girard, as he has been experimenting on a panther, surgically changing it with a series of painful operations into a half-man, half-panther beast that occasionally escapes from its cage and kills unwary villagers.
+The creature is swathed in bandages, but its cat-like eyes and ears are still evident.
+It is attracted to Frances, as she is the only person on the island who shows it pity.

-As time passes on the island, Fitzgerald and Frances eventually fall in love, and she asks him to take her away.
-The creature manages to free itself once again, but Walter sets the beast on fire and is able to recapture the scorched monster.
-Later, the beast escapes again and goes on a rampage, killing Walter and a young servant girl named Selene, and abducting Frances, carrying her off into the jungle.
-With William and Charles in hot pursuit, the creature is eventually cornered on the edge of a cliff, where it manages to hurl the mad doctor to his death.
-Before the creature can turn on the others, it is shot several times by William.
-Fleeing towards the beach, the wounded creature is helped by a young native boy, Selene's little brother Tiago, and the unconscious beast drifts out to sea in a small rowboat.
+As time passes on the island, Fitzgerald and Frances fall in love, and she asks him to take her away.
+The creature frees itself once again, but Walter sets it ablaze and recaptures it.
+The beast later escapes again and embarks on a rampage, killing Walter and a young servant girl named Selene and abducting Frances, carrying her into the jungle.
+With William and Charles in hot pursuit, the creature is cornered on the edge of a cliff, where it hurls the mad doctor to his death.
+Before the creature can attack the others, it is shot several times by William.
+Fleeing toward the beach, the wounded creature is helped by Selene's little brother Tiago, and the unconscious beast drifts to sea in a small rowboat.